Paper Topic Ideas and Areas

 - Put in effort and thought and research before choosing and submitting.
 While it is expected that your titles and topics may evolve and change slightly as your research and writing progresses, topic changes are not allowed.

-- Research starts with relevant course materials (not with Google).
+- Research starts with relevant course materials (not with Google, not with ChatGPT or other tools).

 - Remember to read the paper topic assignment instructions before submitting.